 How to Remove Mag-Chloride From Your Vehicle

-Although removing mag-chloride from your vehicle is not supper difficult, it is important to perform it several times throughout the winter season.
+Although removing mag-chloride from your vehicle is not very difficult, it is important to perform it several times throughout the winter season.
 Every time you drive the highways during the winter months, your vehicle will most likely come into contact with this corrosive stuff.
 Simply put, one wash won’t protect your vehicle all winter long.

 If you’re up for removing mag-chloride from your vehicle yourself, take the following steps:

 - Rinse your car off with cold water as soon as you can after mag-chloride has come into contact with it.
-You can agitate the mag-chloride stains with a soft microfiber wash mitt and soapy water, but don’t scrub too aggressively.
+You can agitate the mag-chloride stains with a soft microfiber wash mitt and soapy water but don’t scrub too aggressively.
 Using snow foam is a much safer way than using a wash mitt.

-- If the mag-chloride is being stubborn or is more noticeable in some areas, mix equal parts water and white vinegar in a bucket or spray bottle and apply directly, rinsing off as you go.
+- If the mag-chloride is stubborn or is more noticeable in some areas, mix equal parts water and white vinegar in a bucket or spray bottle and apply directly, rinsing off as you go.

 - When the entire vehicle has seen your soapy wash mitt, rinse the vehicle in its entirety.
-Then, dry your car off completely with a clean microfiber towel.
+Then, dry your car completely with a clean microfiber towel.
 Wring out your towel when it leaves water behind, and replace the towel with a fresh one when dirt or grime inevitably accumulates.

 - Wax your car to protect the paint and metal from future corrosion.
 Wax will also act as a protective barrier from other debris that is flung onto the vehicle, such as small rocks or sand particles.